Dean177/deanmerchant.com/src/content/home-training-wall/index.md

 ![frame assembled](assembled-frame.jpeg)

-Originally we had attatched all 3 of the plywood panels to the frame, but this was going to be two heavy for just two people to support whilst we attatched the stand.
+Originally we had attatched all 3 of the plywood panels to the frame, but this was going to be too heavy for just two people to support whilst we attatched the stand.

 We realised the design only meant the middle panel needed to be attatched, and without the top and bottom it was much lighter.